 - Effective January 2015, ASTTBC members will be required to record a summary description of CPD activities and the CPD points earned each calendar year.
-Members and registrants will enter the information in their member account on the ASTTBC website http://www.asttbc.org/practice/cpd/
+Members and registrants can enter the information by logging in with their ASTTBC member account: Log in here.

 - Members shall achieve an average of 20 CPD points annually.
 The points may be averaged over a five-year period.

 - The CPD information recorded in member accounts will be accessed and used by the Registrar or designate to generate a report on member compliance with the policy.

 - ASTTBC Registrar shall submit annually to the Practice Review Board (PRB) a report on Member Compliance to CPD with recommendations on non-compliant members.